Google Places API vs. Scraping Google Maps: Which Should You Use in 2026?

 The Licensing Catch Most People Miss

-This is why "just use the official API" is the wrong answer for list-building.
-The API is licensed for live display, not for accumulation.
-Collecting the same public information as a dataset you own is a different activity with different, generally permissive rules for public business data, which we cover in our legal and privacy guide.
-If your end goal is an exportable database, you want a tool designed and licensed for that, not an API that forbids it.
+This is why "just use the official API" is often the wrong answer for list-building.
+Places is designed for application lookups and display under Google's terms, not unrestricted bulk accumulation.
+Collecting similar public business information through another method is a separate activity with its own contractual, privacy, database, and outreach rules, which we cover in our legal and privacy guide.
+If your end goal is an exportable database, choose a tool whose terms expressly support that workflow.

 Where BasedOnBusiness Fits